ismaro3/UrlShortener2015/README.md

 * Each team member should work in its local repository.
 * Periodically, each team member must __push__ its work to its repository in GitHub and then make a __pull request__ for sent your changes to the repository of the team.
 * Periodically, each team member must __pull__ from GitHub to fetch and merge changes from remote repositories (your team changes or changes in the original repository).

+## Organization

+* 11/10/2015.
+19:45-21:45.
+All members of the group meet in a bar and comment what we want our service to do.
+In addition to the proposals seen in class, we all think together more things our service to do.
+This ideas are collected in a paper document.